yugabyte/yugabyte-db/docs/content/preview/drivers-orms/csharp/postgres-npgsql.md

 </ul>

 [Npgsql](https://www.npgsql.org) is an open source ADO.NET Data Provider for PostgreSQL.
 It allows programs written in C#, Visual Basic, and F# to access YugabyteDB.
-It is implemented in 100% C# code, and is free and open source.

 ## CRUD operations with PostgreSQL Npgsql driver

-Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/csharp/ysql) page under the Quick start section.
+Learn how to establish a connection to YugabyteDB database and begin basic CRUD operations using the steps on the [Build an application](../../../quick-start/build-apps/csharp/ysql) page under the Quick start section.

 The following section breaks down the quick start example to demonstrate how to perform common tasks required for C# application development using the Npgsql driver.